 The 1996-97 Topps Chrome #138 is one of the most popular options and is also the key to an important rookie set from the era, adding further value.

-A simple front sees Bryant setting up for a shot in typical fashion.
+A simple front sees Bryant setting up for a shot in a typical fashion.
 His mouth is open as he prepares to leap, and it’s a great action card.
 The reverse quote reads;

 Top-Rated Investment: Anthony Davis Rookie Card